Terms and Conditions

 This is not a guarantee of the time it will take to process your application, and processing may take longer if your application is not straightforward in some way, or we require further information.
 However, we’ll notify you (by e-mail) when this is the case.

-Deed Poll Office uses Royal Mail as the carrier for all deed poll documentation, and other correspondence when it cannot be carried out by e‑mail.
+Deed Poll Office uses Royal Mail as the carrier for all deed poll documentation posted to addresses within the U.K., Isle of Man, and Channel Islands, and for any other correspondence when it cannot be carried out by e‑mail.
 We will deliver your deed poll documentation as per the delivery method you request in the application form.
-The delivery methods we currently offer and the current pricing are listed in the section about the application procedure.

 Deed poll documentation is delivered in board-backed envelopes.
-For your privacy, there is no indication of the contents of the envelope from the outside.
+For your privacy, there is no indication of the contents of the envelope from the outside, unless we are sending the documents to a prison, or to an address outside the U.K., in which case the envelope will show our company name and return address.

 4. Cancellations, returns, corrections, and refunds